pedromig/BD-Project/README.md

    docker-compose -f compose.yml up --build
 ```

-These commands will create a "logs" file where the REST API server logs will be placed and will assemble the app and db images (downloading the necessary components) create containers for both of them and run them until you issue a SIGINT and stop the process.
+These commands will create a "logs" file where the REST API server logs will be placed and will assemble the app and db images (downloading the necessary components) create containers for both of them and run them (in foreground) until you issue a SIGINT and stop the process.
 For ease of use we added the script [compose.sh](scripts/compose.sh) which allows you to execute these commands and add more options

 ```bash
    # Give the user permission to execute this script